Binoculars - don't leave home without them!

 Make clothing choices to avoid fall foraging wasp attention

-In general, there are very few nuisance insects that impact how you pack for a trip to Olympic National Park.
-Please don't bring toxic repellents unless you are camping next to a high lake in the summer.
+Please don't use toxic repellents unless you are backpacking and camping next to a high lake in the summer.

 Enjoying the outdoors safely